peidacai/espresso-math.github.io/_posts/2016-10-02-General-Assembly-Project02_post.md

 Normality checks were conducted for both the average_position and time_on_chart distributions and both were shown to be highly unlikely normally distributed.
 Therefore, the resampling-shuffle test was conducted on both distribution, with 10,000 trials of random shuffling of labels.

-- The mean number of weeks on chart difference between autumn songs and other songs was about 1.76 weeks, with corresponding p-value of 0.0712, statistically significant at \alpha = 10%.
+- The mean number of weeks on chart difference between autumn songs and other songs was about 1.76 weeks, with corresponding p-value of 0.0712, statistically significant at alpha = 10%.

-- The difference in average position between songs which peaked late and peaked early was 9.84 positions, with corresponding p-value of 0.0003, statistically significant at \alpha = 1%.
+- The difference in average position between songs which peaked late and peaked early was 9.84 positions, with corresponding p-value of 0.0003, statistically significant at alpha = 1%.

 ### 9. Side-Quests

 #### a.
 Explore effects of song duration

-While song duration didn't feature in the original 2 problem statements, this was the only independent feature which we could use to investigate the data further (others being genre and artist, which we had earlier anticipated to generate unreliable results).
+While song duration didn't feature in the original 2 problem statements, this was the only independent feature which could be used to investigate the data further (others being genre and artist, which were earlier discredited as features).
 Therefore, some time was devoted to a "side-quest" to investigate this feature further, in the hope that it could help unlock the factors to finding a unicorn song.

 ![unicorn_time]({{site-url}}/images/unicorn_vs_time_on_chart.png)